Learning Essential Approaches to Palliative Care (LEAP) courses

 COURSE DESCRIPTION

-LEAP Core (Online) is an interprofessional course that focuses on the essential competencies to provide a palliative care approach.
+LEAP Core Online is an interprofessional course that focuses on the essential competencies to provide a palliative care approach.
 LEAP Core is taught by local experts who are experienced palliative care clinicians and educators.

-Who should take LEAP Core?Â
+Who should take LEAP Core Online?Â

 For healthcare professionals who provide care for patients with progressive life-limiting illnesses.